samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 #### Receiving messages

 In the below example, `ddid`{:.param} refers to the device ID of the device connected to the WebSocket.
-Connected devices will receive messages containing their corresponding `ddid`{:.param}.
+Connected devices will receive messages that contain their corresponding `ddid`{:.param} and have `type`{:.param} as "action".

 A destination device must be connected to SAMI via a bi-directional WebSocket in order to receive Actions in real-time.
 {:.info}